i-rinat/libvdpau-va-gl/README.md

 `VDPAU_QUIRKS` contains comma-separated list of enabled quirks.
 Here is the list:

-   * `XCloseDisplay`	Disables calling of XCloseDisplay which may segfault on systems with some AMD cards
+   * `XCloseDisplay`	Disables calling of XCloseDisplay which may segfault on some video drivers
    * `ShowWatermark`	Enables displaying string "va_gl" in bottom-right corner of window
    * `AvoidVA`          Makes libvdpau-va-gl NOT use VA-API